Tidal power: France

-Tidal power development in the UK
+UK

 The world's first marine energy test facility was established in 2003 to start the development of the wave and tidal energy industry in the UK.
 Based in Orkney, Scotland, the European Marine Energy Centre (EMEC) has supported the deployment of more wave and tidal energy devices than at any other single site in the world.
 EMEC provides a variety of test sites in real sea conditions.
 Its grid connected tidal test site is located at the Fall of Warness, off the island of Eday, in a narrow channel which concentrates the tide as it flows between the Atlantic Ocean and North Sea.
 This area has a very strong tidal current, which can travel up to 4 m/s in spring tides.
 Tidal energy developers that have tested at the site include: Alstom (formerly Tidal Generation Ltd); ANDRITZ HYDRO Hammerfest; Atlantis Resources Corporation; Nautricity; OpenHydro; Scotrenewables Tidal Power; Voith.
 The resource could be 4 TJ per year.
 Elsewhere in the UK, annual energy of 50 TWh can be extracted if 25 GW capacity is installed with pivotable blades.